 In-vivo coding: What does this mean?
-The term In-vivo comes from grounded theory research and means that words or terms used by the interviewees are so remarkable that they should be taken as codes.
+The term in-vivo comes from grounded theory research and means that words or terms used by the interviewees are so remarkable that they should be taken as codes.
 In-vivo coding adds these terms of the respondents as codes and codes the text passage at the same time.
-Let’s see how in-vivo coding works in MAXQDA!
-[2016: Updated to MAXQDA 12]
+Let’s see how it works in MAXQDA!

-In the screenshot below you can see the term “made myself wear blinders” in our interview, which we feel is remarkable and should be used as a code concept.
+In the screenshot below you can see the term “sense of community and fellowship” in our interview, which we feel is remarkable and should be used as a code concept.

 And this is how it works:

-- Select the words from your document, rightclick on the selection and choose “Code In-vivo” or use STRG+I or choose the option in the menu.
+- Select the words from your document, rightclick on the selection, and choose “Code In-vivo”, or use the keyboard shortcut Alt-I (Windows) or Command-Option-I (Mac).

 - The words are now used to create a code, and the selected text passage is automatically coded with the term.

 If you want to learn more about coding with MAXQDA in general, check out this video tutorial:

 Editor’s note: this post has been updated from its original version published in May 2016.